 Do it now and don’t look back.
 You’ll thank me later.

 As an Architectural consultant, my job is to help you make the best possible decisions when it comes to designing and improving your dream home.
 In our current real estate market every design decision matters.
-Even the most subtle changes to exterior paint colors can improve the perceived value of your home, making it stand out from your neighbors.
+Even the most subtle changes to your house colors can improve the perceived value of your home, making it stand out from your neighbors.

-This is why the home design advice here should not be taken lightly.
-And why choosing the wrong exterior paint colors could cost you thousands of dollars in lost equity down the road.
+This is why the design advice here should not be taken lightly.
+And why choosing the wrong paint colors could cost you thousands of dollars in lost equity down the road.

 Choosing the Best Exterior House Colors